 How Students See Graphic Organizer Tasks

 Assigned students will see an overview of the project when they view all assigned projects.
-The graphic organizer task will show up as a writing activity for them to start using in association with this project.
+The graphic organizer task will be shown with the icon.

-In this project example, the student is prompted to read two books from a book list task.
-Then, the student is asked to use the graphic organizer to create a Venn Diagram showing the two concepts.
+In this example of a graphic organizer task, the student is asked to create a timeline.
 The student will use the Start Graphic Organizer button to begin.

 Once the task is complete, the graphic organizer is available to students throughout the rest of the project.
 Students can choose to turn it in for teacher review.

 Types of Graphic Organizers

 There are currently twelve graphic organizers available in myON projects for assignment:

 What do I Know, what do I Want to know, and what have I Learned?
 A KWL chart helps students organize the research questions they still have and the previous knowledge they may need to double-check.
 Typical use is to fill in the K and W areas before their research.
 They’ll refine these and add in the L area as they do their research.
 Additionally, KWL charts also can help students develop habits of summarizing, questioning, predicting, questioning, inferring, and figuring out word meanings.

 Describe what’s similar and what’s different between two concepts or objects.
 Organize the similarities and the differences before doing a compare and contrast exercise.
 Typical use of a Venn diagram includes two versions of the same book, two characters, or any two items that share some characteristics.
 The first and last sections are characteristics specific to one of the concepts or objects.
 The middle overlap section is where characteristics shared by both are listed.